osquery/osquery/docs/wiki/deployment/yara.md

 The [`yara`](https://osquery.io/schema/current/#yara) table is used for on-demand scanning.
 With this table you can arbitrarily YARA scan any available file on the filesystem with any available signature files or signature group from the configuration.
 In order to scan, the table must be given a constraint which says where to scan and what to scan with.

-In order to determine where to scan, the table accepts either a `path` or a `pattern` constraint.
-The `path` constraint must be a full path to a single file.
+In order to determine where to scan, the `path` constraint must be a full path to a single file, or a `path LIKE` with a wildcard pattern.
 There is no expansion or recursion with this constraint.
-The `pattern` constraint follows the same wildcard rules mentioned before.
+Note that you must use `LIKE` if you want to use a wildcard pattern.

 Once the `where` is out of the way, you must specify the "what" part.
 This is done through either the `sigfile` or `sig_group` constraints.
 The `sigfile` constraint can be either an absolute path to a signature file on disk or a path relative to `/var/osquery/`.
 The signature file will be compiled only for the execution of this one query and removed afterwards.
 The `sig_group` constraint must consist of a named signature grouping from your configuration file.